 The city goes back to Roman times, but the “modern” city was founded in 1180, then given royal permission to hold a fair in 1194.
 (Apparently this is a thing in Britain).
 They got a charter from Edward II in 1313 (also apparently a thing).
 It was, then and since, a very important port, being so close to both London and France.

 By the 19th century it was the most fortified port in all of Europe, and it was here in 1805 that Lord Nelson left with his fleet to defeat the French and Spanish at Trafalgar.
 In British military history, this seems as important as Midway and Iwo Jima and Valley Forge all rolled into one.
 (See Trafalgar Square and so on.)

 Portsmouth is also the main place that the D-Day invasion left from (Eisenhower’s headquarters were nearby).

-Today it’s a city of about 200,000 people, the only island city in the country by the way, with more naval-history tourist attractions in the area than you can shake a gaff hook at.
+Today it’s a city of about 200,000 people, the only island city in the country, with more naval-history tourist attractions in the area than you can shake a gaff hook at.
 It’s about a 90-minute, £20 (advance) train trip from London Waterloo.